-Please open the above Registration Form.
-You can type directly on the form by “clicking” in the spaces to be filled out.
+Please open the Registration Form.
 Fill out the form and type the necessary information.

 With so many news stories, it’s understandable to be concerned about the new coronavirus that causes COVID-19.
 Please know that the precautions your dentist already takes every day to prevent the spread of infection in his or her practice also helps prevent the spread of COVID-19.